-‘General Hospital’ Spoilers: EP Frank Valentini Teases BIG February Surprise
+‘General Hospital’ Spoilers: EP Frank Valentini Teases Big February Surprise

 With this in mind, General Hospital spoilers from the outlet explained that there may be another returning actress to the show should a crossover happen.

-Apparently, Kristen Alderson who played Kiki Jerome in GH might visit Port Charles but as OLTL‘s Starr Manning instead.
+Apparently, Kristen Alderson, who played Kiki Jerome in GH, might visit Port Charles but as OLTL’s Starr Manning instead.

-Then there’s the chance that a new character will be added to the show, with Soap Hub citing Steve Burton’s Tweet about not quitting daytime dramas following the airing of his last scenes in The Young and The Restless last week.
+Then there’s the chance that a new character will be added to the show, with Soap Hub citing Steve Burton’s tweet about not quitting daytime dramas following the airing of his last scenes in The Young and The Restless last week.

 Soap Hub’s third guess is probably one of the fan’s most requested: the return of Tony Geary as Luke Spencer.
 Unfortunately, the outlet is not very optimistic about this one especially since the actor appears to be enjoying life away from the spotlight as he retired in Amsterdam.